htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     it was in the 7.4 stable series of HTCondor.
-In implementation, when ``True``, the static quotas of subgroups will not be scaled when the sum of these static quotas of subgroups sums to more than the group’s static quota.
-This behavior is desirable when using static quotas, unless the sum of subgroup quotas is considerably less than the group’s quota, as scaling is currently based on the number of machines available, not assigned quotas (for static quotas).
+In implementation, when ``True``, the static quotas of subgroups will not be scaled when the sum of these static quotas of subgroups sums to more than the group's static quota.
+This behavior is desirable when using static quotas, unless the sum of subgroup quotas is considerably less than the group's quota, as scaling is currently based on the number of machines available, not assigned quotas (for static quotas).

 condor_procd Configuration File Macros